joshspicer/joshspicer-com-new/_posts/2018-08-02-parade-ios-universal-linking-test.md

 ---

 [Universal linking](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) was
-a feature I was really exciting to implement in [Parade](https://parade.events).
+a feature I was really excited to implement in [Parade](https://parade.events).
 I thought it would be more difficult, but react-native and Apple make it wicked simple to both implement and configure.
 <br><br>
 Universal linking is what lets a standard HTTP url (`https://parade.events/e/123`) trigger an installed mobile app to "jump" straight to the specified content.
+The URI is a deep link into a part of the app, while at the same time doubling as a valid HTTP link.
 Imagine `'123'` refers to a specific event within Parade.
 I can then text/share this link to friends, and they will be brought directly to event `'123'` in-app - really cool!

 ![linking-gif]({{site.url}}/assets/resources-parade-linking/linking.gif)